Login & Authentication

-eKYC stands for electronic Know Your Customer, a digital process used to verify the identity of customers.
-It involves using electronic documents and biometric authentication technologies to confirm the identity of individuals.
-The global COVID-19 pandemic has accelerated the adoption of eKYC verification and reduced the need for in-person interactions.
+eKYC stands for electronic Know Your Customer, a digital process used to verify the identity of customers online.
+It involves using electronic documents and biometric verification technologies to confirm the identity of individuals.
+The global COVID-19 pandemic has accelerated the adoption of eKYC identity verification and reduced the need for in-person interactions.

 Benefits of eKYC

-Another benefit of eKYC is its accuracy. eKYC uses biometric authentication technologies, such as fingerprint or facial recognition, which ensures that the person being verified is who they claim to be.
-This reduces the risk of fraud and helps to prevent identity theft.
+Another benefit of eKYC is its accuracy. eKYC uses biometric verification technologies, such as fingerprint or facial recognition, which ensures that the person being verified is who they claim to be.
+This reduces the risk of identity fraud and helps to prevent identity theft.

 The eKYC process typically involves the following steps: